-EC could accept it as CP option in the GTR, while noting that such option would no longer be available in the EU after 2024.
+EC could accept it as CP option in the UN GTR, while noting that such option would no longer be available in the EU after 2024.

-Japan had not yet decided about its implementation at national level at the time of developments of the GTR.
+Japan had not yet decided about its implementation at national level at the time of developments of the UN GTR.

-India indicated that the fix DF in China were slightly different from the one in Euro 5 (and thus in the current draft GTR) and kindly requested China to provide some data to explain their experience and consequently their choice of fix DF.
+India indicated that the fixed DF in China were slightly different from the one in Euro 5 (and thus in the current draft UN GTR) and kindly requested China to provide some data to explain their experience and consequently their choice of fixed DF.

-China deemed not necessary to provide definite DF in a GTR.
-GTR might leave CPs free to specify their own fixed DF, according to their national needs.
+China deemed not necessary to provide definite DF in a UN GTR.
+The UN GTR might leave CPs free to specify their own fixed DF, according to their national needs.

 In EPPR-43 (March 2021), the EC confirmed phasing out the mathematical procedure as from 1 January 2025.
 EC would thus prefer to delete that option, if no CPs was planning to use it.

-IMMA proposed to keep that option in the GTR, for any potential future CP to the 1958 Agreement, e.g., possibly from ASEAN Countries.
+IMMA proposed to keep that option in the UN GTR, for any potential future CP to the 1958 Agreement, e.g., possibly from ASEAN Countries.

 India agreed with IMMA in keeping that option.

-Since DF were regularly published in US, EPA proposed to use EPA-data to review such factors in the future.
-EPA encouraged also other CPs to share their data, if available.
+Since DF were regularly published in US, US EPA proposed to use US EPA-data to review such factors in the future.
+US EPA encouraged also other CPs to share their data, if available.

 Conclusion: The mathematical test procedure with fixed DF was kept as CP option, for regions who wanted to use them.